 At one point, I studied to become a violin maker: I wanted to keep the family tradition alive in my own way and become a skilled craftsman, on top of being a business owner.
 My sister, instead, preferred to get a degree in marketing.
 Today, I reckon that we are the perfect team to take our business to the next level.

 New technologies bring up new challenges, that’s why we’ve decided to create an online shop, which sells our brand all over the country.
-I took advantage of my skills and developed my own range of instrument accessories.
+We are trying to improve our shop by integrating other IT solutions like e-commerce cloud data management.
+Once our business gains popularity, we don’t want our customers to suffer due to increased traffic on the website.
+We could probably look for services like SAP commerce, but before going forward, we will do thorough research on the features and benefits of SAP Commerce and make a mutual decision.
+As for my part in this business, I took advantage of my skills, and designed and developed a range of instrument accessories.
 And we both share the responsibilities of accounts and orders.

-The downside of a family business is that, on special occasions such as Christmas or celebrations, when we all sit around a table, sooner or later we end up talking about the shops.
+That said, honestly, there are not many problems with having a family business.
+Everything works smoothly if the business operations are taken care of properly.
+However, I think that there is one major downside of a family business –on special occasions such as Christmas or celebrations, when we all sit around a table, sooner or later we end up talking about the shops.
 So, our gatherings end up being somewhere in between an intimate party and a management board meeting!

 One last thing.
 My little brother began helping out in the shop, but soon we realized that this was not the life he had dreamed of.
 He wanted to become a scriptwriter for radio and TV, and we had to let him go and pursue his dreams.
 When that happened, the businessman in me had to take a step back.
 Not an easy one, for sure.
 But, despite anything else, I wanted him to be happy.
 And that’s exactly what a (loving) family is about.